michaelsimonelli/qbpi/README.md

 # cbpro
-Python client for the [Coinbase Pro API](https://docs.pro.coinbase.com/).
+Python client for the [Coinbase Pro API](https://docs.pro.coinbase.com/) and qoinbase-q integration.

-This particular library has been modified to serve as an integration layer for q/kdb.

 ##### Provided under MIT License by Michael Simonelli.
 *Note: this library may be subtly broken or buggy.
 The code is released under